H1nr1/yagpdb-cc/website/docs/fun/blackjack/main.md

 ---
-title: Blackjack Main Command
+title: Main
 ---

 This command starts a game of blackjack.

-For more information about the blackjack game, see [the overview](overview) page.
+For more information about the blackjack game, see [the overview page](overview).

 ## Trigger